-Fermented nasturtium seed pods are a delicious substitute for capers.
-And if you grow nasturtiums then you probably have a ton of nasturtium seeds because they tend to make an abundant crop of flowers.
+Fermented nasturtium seed pods are a simple delicious substitute for capers.
+And if you grow nasturtiums then you probably have a ton of nasturtium seeds because they tend to make an abundant crop!

-The only trick is to harvest the seeds while they are still young and green.
-Usually, I start to harvest nasturtium seed pods around the middle of July.
-I harvest daily and collect the seeds in jars which I store in the fridge.
-When I have enough seeds collected, then I ferment them.
+The only trick to making fermented nasturtium seeds is to harvest the seeds while they are still young and green.
+Usually, I start harvesting nasturtium seed pods around the middle of July.
+I harvest every 3 days, collecting any seeds that are a decent size.

 Fermented Nasturtium Seed Pods

-Fermented nasturtium seeds are a gardener’s alternative to capers.
-They are easy to make, and add a ton of flavour to all sorts of dishes.
-Try them on salads, pizza or pasta.
+Fermented nasturtium seeds are the gardener’s alternative to capers.
+They are easy to make and add a ton of flavor to all sorts of dishes.
+Try them on salads, pizza, or pasta!
+See the section above for an option for a continuous ferment, so you can harvest nasturtium seeds all summer long!

 - Prep Time: 5 minutes